What foods should we eat to protect or even improve our good eyesight?

 On the contrary, we should consume high amounts of omega-3 fatty acids, as they’re beneficial for good vision, as they’re essential for proper visual development and retinal function!

 According to the American Academy of Ophthalmology, we can slow the progression of eye diseases, such as age-related macular degeneration, if we consume daily:

 - lutein, 10 mg

 - copper, 2 mg

-There isn’t a daily beta-carotene recommendation.
-It’s difficult to be established.
-Beta-carotene from supplements, beta-carotene from food, and vitamin A from animal products all are absorbed differently from the body.
-So, the FDA introduced a new index for vitamin A. It’s called RAE.
-We should consume 700-900 RAE daily.
-More here.
+There isn’t a daily beta-carotene recommendation, as it’s difficult to be established.
+Beta-carotene from supplements, beta-carotene from food, and vitamin A from animal products are all absorbed differently from the body.

 Foods with beta-carotene